Create Advanced Data Analysis

 If you are using a function inside a widget it means that you have already selected the dataset you want to use.
 Therefore on the left card you will be able to select a function among the available ones.

 From this point forward the rest of the configuration is identical for both widget and preview.
-The first thing that you have to do on the right tab, is bind the input columns of the function with the actual columns coming from the chosen dataset.
+The first thing that you have to do is to bind the input columns of the function with the columns coming from the selected dataset.